StAResComp/stfc-solar-summer-school-python/README.md

 # Introduction to Python

 Python lesson to be taught at STFC Introductory Course in Solar and Solar-Terrestrial Physics at the University of St Andrews, August 2023

+Based on the Software Carpentry lesson [Plotting and Programming in Python](http://swcarpentry.github.io/python-novice-gapminder/index.html).

+The lesson is composed of a set of [Jupyter Notebooks](https://jupyter.org).
+You can clone this repository and run the notebooks on your own computer, or run them in [Binder](https://mybinder.org/) using the 'launch binder' button above.